dfelinto/blender-manual/manual/game_engine/performance/level_of_detail.rst

 Settings
 ********

-.. admonition:: Modifiers on Level of Detail Objects
+.. note:: Modifiers on Level of Detail Objects
-   :class: note

    Any level of detail objects that have a modifier do not display correctly in the game engine.
 You will need to apply any modifiers for level of detail objects to appear correctly.
 A fix for this is being looked into.